nvhaver/purple-team-exercise-framework/PTEFv2.md

 # Purple Team Exercise Execution

 The day of the exercise has arrived.
-All the planning and preparation will ensure the most efficient use of all the participant’s time.
+All the planning and preparation will ensure the most efficient use of all the participants' time.
 Exercise Coordinator(s), Red Team, and Blue Team leads should arrive early to ensure all systems are working: